 There is a one-year limit for a student to use a Medical RCL throughout the entire degree program, so students with very series conditions that are highly disruptive to their studies for a term beyond one year should consider relocating outside the US for their care, or applying to change their immigration status to B-2 status, which allows visitors to remain in the US specifically for medical treatment.

-3. Improper Course Placement – This option is appropriate for students that were inappropriately allowed to take a course for which they did not have the prerequisite knowledge to be successful.
-In other words, if the class assumes you have some specific background knowledge, and you do not, this might be an option to drop the class. for this kind of RCL to be approved, the course instructor must provide a written statement to the IES office indicating that the student did not have the background knowledge required to be successful in the course.
+Improper Course Placement – This option is appropriate for students who were advised inappropriately and have taken classes out of sequence, or who were inappropriately allowed to take a course for which they did not have the prerequisite knowledge to be successful.
+In other words, if the class assumes you have some specific background knowledge, and you do not, this might be an option to drop the class.

-4. First semester students only! – Initial Difficulty with English Language or American Classroom – Students in their first semester in the US can also be eligible to drop credits during the semester if they find they are struggling significantly with the English language used in the classroom, or with the new teaching methods.
+First semester students only! – Initial Difficulty with English Language or Reading – Students in their first semester in the US can also be eligible to drop credits during the semester if they find they are struggling significantly with the English language used in the classroom, or with the new teaching methods.
 Written support from the instructor is required, indicating the student’s difficulty.

 Deadlines and Refund Information